 The type of metal used in your jewelry plays a large role in the silver discoloration that affects the discoloration of your finger.
 Some of the common metals that can cause skin discoloration include copper and brass.
 However, there will be 7.5% of combination of copper and other metals in 925 sterling silver for durability in creating the jewelry.
 Therefore, it does not necessary means that tarnish jewelry is a piece of cheap jewelry even if it is made of genuine 925 sterling silver composition.
 It is required to bear in mind that every metal oxidizes after certain period of time, every person’s skin reacts differently towards the metal and method of taking care of the jewelry.

 Sweat is another cause for moisture that speed up the reaction between the metal and skin.
 Sweats can cause silver discoloration when sweat comes in touch between your skin and your sterling silver jewelry.
-This is due to the raise of acidity level on your skin, it speed up the reaction taken place and could tarnish sterling silver.
+This is due to the raise of acidity level on your skin, it speed up the reaction taken place and could tarnish sterling silver, further leads to ring surface turning green.

 Types of Jewelry Metals That Turns Your Skin Green